-On June 20, 2014, the Kuwait Investment Office ("KIO") purchased 53,581 Series F units of the Company through a Delaware blocker corporation, KHealth Holdings, Inc. ("KHealth"), at a purchase price of \$2.7995 per unit for an aggregate amount of \$150,000.
+On June 20, 2014, the Kuwait Investment Office ("KIO") purchased 53,581 Series F units of the Company through a Delaware blocker corporation at a purchase price of \$2.7995 per unit for an aggregate amount of \$150,000.
 KIO is the London Office of the Kuwait Investment Authority ("KIA").
-As part of the investment, KIO has the right and option, but not the obligation, to require NantHealth to redeem 100% of the outstanding shares of KHealth at an amount equal to the original purchase price of \$150,000 plus accrued annual interest of 7.0% if the Company has not (i) filed a registration statement on Form S-1 with the Securities and Exchange Commission on or before December 20, 2015 or (ii) has not completed a qualified initial public offering on or before June 20, 2016 (the "Put Right").
-The Company confidentially submitted an S-1 registration statement to the SEC on November 12, 2015.
-KIO does not believe this confidential submission satisfied our obligation under prong (i).

-As of December 31, 2015, the Company determined that the redemption of the Series F units is probable due to the uncertainity of completing a qualified initial public offering under prong (ii) and, as such, has accrued \$16,042 of interest as a reduction to Series A members' equity.
+As part of the investment, KIO has the right and option, but not the obligation, to require NantHealth to redeem 100% of the outstanding shares of the blocker corporation if the Company has not completed a qualified initial public offering on or before June 20, 2016 at an amount equal to the original purchase price of \$150,000 plus accrued annual interest of 7.0%.
+As of December 31, 2015, the Company determined that the redemption of the Series F units is probable and, as such, has accrued \$16,042 of interest as a reduction to Series A members' equity.
 Prior to December 31, 2015, the Company had concluded that redemption was not probable and had not adjusted the carrying value of such units to redemption value.
 The Series F units are classified in the consolidated and combined balance sheets as temporary equity as a result of the contingent redemption feature.
 The Series F units have the rights and preferences discussed below in Note 17.